Litigation funding schemes

 - the obligation to regularly value scheme property

 - the statutory withdrawal procedures for members who withdraw from a class action under court rules

 - the requirement to disclose detailed fees and costs information and information about labour standards or environmental, social or ethical considerations.

-In respect of other obligations, ASIC Corporations (Disclosure in Dollars) Instrument 2016/767 provides temporary relief from certain dollar disclosures in PDSs for litigation funding schemes.
-This relief is currently due to expire on 28 April 2022.
+In respect of other obligations, ASIC Corporations (Disclosure in Dollars) Instrument 2016/767 provides relief from certain dollar disclosures in PDSs for litigation funding schemes.
 We have also issued a no-action position on the obligation to set up and maintain a register of members of a registered litigation funding scheme: see Chapter 2C of the Corporations Act.

 We will consider applications for individual relief on a case-by-case basis.
 The varying nature of litigation funding schemes in the market that may require a more bespoke regulatory response for some schemes.
 Applications for relief must be in writing and should address the requirements set out in Regulatory Guide 51 Applications for relief (RG 51) and any other regulatory guides relevant to the application.

 For more information on applying for ASIC relief, see Relief from financial services provisions.

 If you carry on a business of providing financial services for a litigation funding scheme, you will generally need to hold an AFS licence.
 You must have your AFS licence from the day you start providing financial services.

 - operate a registered managed investment scheme (registered scheme)

 - provide advice on a managed investment scheme